George Akropolites: Life

-In his sixteenth year he was sent by his father, the logothete Constantine Akropolites the elder, to the court of John III Doukas Vatatzes, emperor of Nicaea, where Akropolites continued his studies under Theodore Hexapterygos and Nicephorus Blemmydes.
+In his sixteenth year, he was sent by his father, the logothete Constantine Akropolites the elder, to the court of John III Doukas Vatatzes, emperor of Nicaea, where Akropolites continued his studies under Theodore Hexapterygos and Nikephoros Blemmydes.
 The emperor afterwards entrusted George with important state missions, as did his successors (Theodore II Laskaris and Michael VIII Palaiologos).
 The office of Grand Logothete, or chancellor, was bestowed upon him in 1244.
 He tutored Theodore II during the 1240s.

 As commander in the field in 1257 against Michael II, despot of Epirus, he showed little military ability.
 George was captured and kept for two years in prison, from which he was released by Michael Palaiologos.
 Meanwhile, Michael Palaiologos was proclaimed emperor of Nicaea, afterwards expelling the Latins from Constantinople, and became emperor of the restored Byzantine Empire.
-From this moment Akropolites becomes known in the history of the eastern empire as one of its greatest diplomats.
+From this moment, Akropolites becomes known in the history of the eastern empire as one of its greatest diplomats.
 After having discharged the function of ambassador at the court of the Bulgarian Tsar Constantine, he became the first head of the University of Constantinople, where he lectured on mathematics and philosophy.
 His students included George of Cyprus and George Pachymeres.

 In the meantime, Michael, afraid of a new Latin invasion, proposed to Pope Clement IV to reunite the Greek and the Latin Churches; and negotiations ensued which were carried on during the reign of five popes, Clement IV, Gregory X, John XXI, Nicolaus III, and Martin IV.
-Akropolites was chosen as the emperor's ambassador, and in 1273 he was sent to Pope Gregory X. In 1274, at the Second Council of Lyon, he confirmed by an oath in the emperor's name that that confession of faith which had been previously sent to Constantinople by the pope had been adopted by the Greeks.
+Akropolites was chosen as the emperor's ambassador, and in 1273 he was sent to Pope Gregory X. In 1274, at the Second Council of Lyon, he confirmed by an oath in the emperor's name that the confession of faith which had been previously sent to Constantinople by the pope had been adopted by the Greeks.
 The reunion of the two churches however roused considerable opposition in Byzantium and was afterwards broken off.
 It did however serve its main purpose, delaying and ultimately entirely averting a Latin attack on Constantinople.

 Later negotiations George Akropolites led included leading a mission to the Empire of Trebizond in 1281 to convince the Emperor John II to discontinue using the title of "Emperor and Autocrat of the Romans"—which Michael Palaiologos held as his sole right.
 He failed in this endeavor, for John responded to his arguments that he was simply following the practice of his predecessors, and his chief nobles would not permit him to give up this honor.